 - Processed Foods.
 Generally speaking, there are almost always nasties hidden in here.

 - Don’t sweat hunger.
-A 3 day fast is a good way to get on terms with this feeling.
-It’s really not a bad skill to master, and I don’t want / mean to sound like a sadist.
+A 3 day fast is a good way to get to terms with this feeling.
+It’s really not a bad skill to master, and I don’t want/mean to sound like a sadist.
 Hunger pangs pass quickly and I don’t find them to be a big deal.

 - A fatted coffee (above) can help you feel like you’ve eaten while tricking your body to think it’s in a fasted state

-- Counter point #1: Humans are almost certainly better designed to fast at night than the morning.
+- Counterpoint #1: Humans are almost certainly better designed to fast at night than in the morning.
 Moving your metabolic clock off your circadian clock is generally a bad idea.
-That said, evening fasting is much harder to do socially, so I think a AM fast is better than nothing — anything that limits your digestive period is probably a good move.
+That said, evening fasting is much harder to do socially, so I think an AM fast is better than nothing — anything that limits your digestive period is probably a good move.

-- Counter point #2: Per the circadian point above, fasting / low carb probably makes more sense in the winter than summer (fewer available natural carbs, less sunlight)
+- Counterpoint #2: Per the circadian point above, fasting / low carb probably makes more sense in the winter than in summer (fewer available natural carbs, less sunlight)

 - Bacon & Eggs.
 Pastured bacon cooked without draining the pan with absorbing veggies (cauliflower, kale, onions, summer squash), fresh chilies, garlic and topped with two pasture eggs

 - Whitefish Omelette.
 Veggies cooked with a bunch of ghee, 3-4 quality pasture-raised eggs, whitefish, sage.

 - Protein Shake.
 I like Parsley’s Rebuild shake but actually find it a bit too sweet for me, so I’ll make it 50% rebuild and then doctor up the fat (MCT, coconut, cacao butter) and protein (naked pea protein) content